michaelman113/LC3-Virtual-Machine-Test/README.md

 ![baseline](Screenshot%202025-05-17%20194628.png)

 ---

 ## V0.2 (6/28/2025) — Lock-Free Ring Buffer Bus (Multi-VM)

 To enable high-throughput inter-VM communication, I implemented a lock-free, zero-allocation ring buffer modeled after real-world market data buses.

 Each LC3 VM runs on its own thread and communicates via a bounded circular queue of 16-bit values:

-The producer VM pushes values using a custom TRAP x30, which writes to the ring buffer.
+The producer VM `producer.obj` pushes values using a custom TRAP x30, which writes to the ring buffer.

-The consumer VM receives messages via TRAP x31, spinning until data is available.
+The consumer VM `consumer.obj` receives messages via TRAP x31, spinning until data is available.

 The ring buffer uses:

-std::atomic<size_t> head/tail pointers
+- std::atomic<size_t> head/tail pointers

-memory_order_release and memory_order_acquire fences for cross-core visibility
+- memory_order_release and memory_order_acquire fences for cross-core visibility

-Power-of-two sizing and bit masking for efficient modular arithmetic
+- Power-of-two sizing and bit masking for efficient modular arithmetic

-No heap allocation, mutexes, or blocking syscalls
+- No heap allocation, mutexes, or blocking syscalls

 This design mirrors low-latency messaging pipelines found in trading engines and microkernel OSes.
 It avoids the overhead of traditional queues by ensuring: